 Make a flavorful yet healthier kecap manis by combining a soy sauce or a soy sauce substitute with palm sugar or coconut sugar.
 Gluten-free, soy and wheat-free, coconut aminos are a good alternative to soy sauce.
 Made with little to no wheat, no MSG, and more soybeans, tamari is another good substitute for soy sauce in our mock kecap manis recipe.

 Enhance the flavor of the mixture by adding ginger, garlic, star anise, clove, or other spices of your choosing, then reduce it until it reaches a syrupy consistency.
-There you have it, delicious homemade kecap manis that pairs well with a variety of dishes.

 Oyster Sauce + Soy Sauce + Sweetener

 Oyster sauce is a great substitute for kecap manis due to its distinct sweet-salty umami flavor.
 The flavors, though similar to kecap manis, are briny since they come from oysters.
-We would recommend adding dark soy sauce to lend a deeper color, and palm sugar to bring the sweetness closer to that of kecap manis.
+We would recommend adding dark soy sauce to lend a deeper color, and palm sugar to bring the sweetness closer to that of kecap manis

 Hoisin Sauce + Soy Sauce